What Is a Startup: Everything You Always Wanted To Know, But Were Afraid To Ask

 How often do you hear the word “startup” in your everyday life?
 If you ask me, I would say I hear it everyday.
 Or, truer to say, every few hours.

-You cannot agree more, that “startup” word is in common use these days.
-Yet, only a few of us can define this term and distinguish its main features.
+You cannot agree more, that “startup”, “MVP“, “Agile” words are in common use these days.
+Yet, only a few of us can define these terms and distinguish its main features.

 Definition of What is Startup

 Let me say it loud and clear.
 Ready?
 Small business is not a startup.
 That is the main thing you need to know.
 There is a huge difference between startup and small business.